dmaevac/sublimetext_debugger/readme.md

 - ctrl + shift + t to toggle a breakpoint at the current line
 - f8 to resume from a pause
 - f10 to 'step over'
+- f11 to 'step into'
+- shift+f11 to 'step out'

-- When save is triggered the script is replaced live inside the browser (no need to refresh!)
+- When save is triggered the script is replaced live inside the browser